felixhahnweilheim/humhub-themes-orange/docs/README.md

 ### 2. Comment and like icons instead of text (optional)

 You can decide to show icons instead of the text, both or only the text, see [configuration](CONFIG.md).
+As like icon you can choose between heart, star and thumbs up.

 <img src="../resources/screenshot-social-controls-2.png" width="200">